 2) Select the Settings tab.
 Then, set the Graphics Mode to Manual.

 3) Drag the slider next to Graphics Quality to the left.

-After you lower the graphics quality, there should be a significant improvement in the game’s speed and no crashes.
+After you lower the graphics quality, there should be a significant improvement in the game’s speed and the crashes should mitigate.
 But if the problem persists, try the next fix below.

 The methods above may resolve the Roblox keeps crashing issue, but if they don’t, try reinstalling Roblox as a last resort.
-To fully remove Roblox from your computer and carry out a fresh reinstallation, please follow the instruction below carefully.
+To fully remove Roblox from your computer and perform a fresh reinstallation, please follow the instruction below carefully.